Inviscid Water-Waves and interface modeling: Introduction

-Our aim is to construct numerical schemes which can be used to guide mathematical constructions on these problems.
+Our aim is to construct a numerical scheme based on solid mathematical developments and free of smoothing or regularizations and which can later be used to guide theoretical understanding and further mathematical constructions on these problems.
 The goal of this article is thus to derive a formulation of these methods in the most general case (bi-fluid or single fluid, including possibly a non-flat bottom, including vorticity and mean currents).

-The resulting expressions are thus non-trivial and in a first reading it may be advise to drop all terms associated to the density of air (bi-fluid formulation), uniform or localized vorticity and circulation (mean currents).
+The discrete approximation will be based on a relevant reformulation of the continuous problem.
+The first step is to introduce some quantities defined on the 1D interface, which then allows to recover the full fluid motion.